 I feel like poor apple cider doesn't really get it's due because of pumpkin season.
 I get it.
 I love pumpkin, too (as evidenced here, here, here, and here), but some good, cloudy apple cider is what cozy dreams are made of and I just can't imagine fall without it.

-This year, we went to Joe Huber’s Family Farm in southern Indiana and it was a ridiculous amount of fun.
-The kids did all of the things I mentioned above plus a hayride and they loved every minute of it 🙂 We did, of course, bring home the biggest glass jug of fresh apple cider you’ve ever seen in your life.
-And it was really, really good.
-In the hopes of giving apple cider the love and attention it deserves, I wanted to make something with it.
-Something savory.
-I remembered back in the day seeing Rachael Ray make some sort of “apple cider gravy” and I thought that sounded like an interesting idea (if maybe a little strange), so I set to work.
-I didn’t look hers up so I’m not really sure what all she had in there, but let me tell you, that Rachael is no dummy.
+I remembered back in the day seeing Rachael Ray make some sort of "apple cider gravy" and I thought that sounded like an interesting idea (if maybe a little strange), so I set to work.
+I didn't look hers up so I'm not really sure what all she had in there, but let me tell you, that Rachael is no dummy.
 That was a freaking great idea.
-I know, apple cider gravy sounds super-weird.
-And maybe even kind of wrong.
-Did you notice how I went with “sauce” instead of gravy in my title?
-Because that’s how I feel, too.
-Anyway, this came out so stinkin’ delicious, and it was super-easy.

 Here's what I did:

 Then I let it rest for 10 minutes.
 Seriously, let it rest, people!
 Anyway, I had some shallots on hand, so I chopped those up and cooked them in some butter so I could make a roux using whole wheat pastry flour (you could also use regular whole wheat flour).
 After the flour cooked for a minute or so, I whisked in the liquid.
 I used the aforementioned apple cider and some beef broth to keep the sweetness down a bit and to help make it a little more savory, I wasn't trying to make dessert here.

-If you've never used garam masala before, it's an Indian spice blend generally consisting of coriander, cardamon, cinnamon, cloves, bay leaves, nutmeg, ginger, black pepper, and cumin.
+If you've never used garam masala before, it's an Indian spice blend generally consisting of coriander, cardamom, cinnamon, cloves, bay leaves, nutmeg, ginger, black pepper, and cumin.
 So many of my favorite things.
 Dreamy sigh.
 You could certainly make it yourself, but I just used a ready-made blend from McCormick.

 Anyway, this dish is definitely a new favorite at our house, I really hope you guys try it out!